 Titanfall 3: We know that the second instalment in the Titanfall series was launched only in October this year, and we also know that conjecturing about the possibilities of Titanfall 3 may not, at this point, lead us anywhere.
 But with all of the talks from the creators about the prospects of the successful franchise after Titanfall 2 has got us thinking hard about Titanfall 3.
 But before we get into that, let’s take a brief look at Titanfall 2.

 Respawn and EA‘s Titanfall 2 was released on October 28, 2016, for the Microsoft PC, Xbox One, and PS 4 to wide critical acclaim.
 The game brought back many of the features from the first title in the series but not without massive improvements in almost every aspect.
-We already knew before the game’s release that the gameplay would be unmatched in speed, and it certainly did not disappoint when it landed on our consoles.
+We already knew before the game’s launch that the gameplay would be unmatched in speed, and it certainly did not disappoint when it finally came out.
 Another notable thing about the new game was that, unlike Titanfall 1, Titanfall 2’s release was not limited to Microsoft platforms only.
-However, despite all the positives, the release window that the creators opted for has evidently harmed the game’s sales.
-Placing Titanfall 2 in between two other giant launches, Battlefield 1 and Call of Duty: Infinite Warfare, affected the figures that were expected of the game.
+However, despite all the positives, the release window that the creators opted for has evidently harmed the title’s sales.
+Placing Titanfall 2 in between two other giant launches, Battlefield 1 and Call of Duty: Infinite Warfare, was perhaps not the best idea, as the devs must have realised.

 Titanfall 3: Will we see it at all?

 It is no secret that Respawn and EA have taken a hit with Titanfall 2.
-The fact that this has happened despite the glowing reviews that the game has received makes the wound that much deeper.
+The fact that this has happened despite the glowing reviews the game has received makes the wound that much deeper.
 However, the creators have made it apparent that the series will not meet its end with Titanfall 2.
-While that certainly leaves the possibility of Titanfall 3 open, there are other ways that the makers can choose to advance the universe.
+While that certainly leaves the possibility of Titanfall 3 open, there are other ways that the universe can be advanced.

-But when Zampella was asked directly about the possibility of Titanfall 3, he hinted that a lot depended on the sales of the second iteration.
-But he did add that the makers were aware of the overwhelmingly positive feedback from both fans and critics alike, citing EA’s announcement of being “committed to the franchise.”
-We would like to keep our fingers crossed about Titanfall 3.
+However, when Zampella was asked directly about the possibility of Titanfall 3, he hinted that a lot depended on the sales of the second iteration.
+But he did add that those involved were aware of the overwhelmingly positive feedback from both fans and critics alike, citing EA’s announcement of being “committed to the franchise.”
+In light of these, we would like to keep our fingers crossed about Titanfall 3.

-Titanfall 3 Features and Gameplay: What to expect
+Titanfall 3 Features and Gameplay: What we expect

 Titanfall 2 is one of the best shooter games to have released in recent times, but there are a few things on our minds already for Titanfall 3.